-Off the Beaten Path Near Live Oak, in Hamilton County, Fla.
+Off the Beaten Path from Tallahassee: Hamilton County, Fla.

 More than a few native Floridians have looked back on their childhood and longed to return to the Florida of their past.
 Chances are they’ll find it in Hamilton County where, in the 1950s, some of the county’s standout attractions were found along two-lane Highway 41.